 With laser fetoscopy, Dr. Bahtiyar makes a small incision in the mother’s abdomen and inserts a tiny instrument equipped with a laser, which burns the unequal blood vessel connections to correct the imbalanced blood flow.
 He then drains the excessive amniotic fluid around the recipient twin.
 The biggest risk, Dr. Bahtiyar explains, is rupturing the amniotic sac, which could lead to premature labor.

-After speaking with Dr. Bahtiyar, Scanlon decided to move forward with the surgery, which was scheduled for two days later.
+After speaking with Dr. Bahtiyar, Scanlon decided to move forward with the surgery, which was scheduled for two days later at Yale New Haven Hospital.
 “I really had no choice,” she says.
 “I kept saying to myself, ‘This is really happening.’
 It was weird, since the pregnancy had been going so perfectly.”

 Still, she says she felt confident with her decision and was eager to get the surgery over with.
 The morning of the laser fetoscopy, she was given local anesthesia and partial sedation.
 The procedure took about 15 minutes and was a success.
 She spent one night in the hospital.